 This old fashioned beef stew gravy is the epitome of comfort food.
 Slow-cooked and tender, it will transport you straight to your grandmother’s kitchen.

-This old fashioned beef stew gravy will warm even the coldest corners of your soul.
+This old fashioned beef stew gravy will warm even the coldest corners of your soul, much like our hearty Salisbury steak.
 Cooked low and slow until tender, it makes for the perfect dinner on a cold or stressful day.
 If you have a collection of go-to beef stew recipes, get ready to add this luscious gravy to your rotation!